thu-tram/mangg-may-tinh/intro/sharing-resources.md

 What if the request is sent and everybody agrees, but the confirmation on the way back is dropped?
 4 and 3 see the confirmation, but the confirmation packet is dropped before it reaches 2 and 1.

 What if the reservation is declined?
 Should the end host try again and request less?
 Should the end host wait a bit and try again with the same request?
-Should the router say in the rejection, ``I can't do 10 Mbps, but I can give you 8 Mbps?''
+Should the router say in the rejection, "I can't do 10 Mbps, but I can give you 8 Mbps?"

 We won't solve every design problem, but hopefully you're noticing that circuit switching is harder to implement than it first seemed.